Pythia (band): Shadows of a Broken Past and hiatus (2014–2015)

-New lead singer - Sophie Dorman (2015 onwards)
+2015 until present

-On 1 June 2015, the band released a statement on their Facebook page revealing that Emily Alice Ovenden had left the group to focus on Khronicles full-time, and that they would be continuing onwards with a new singer.
-On 6 October 2015 Pythia announced via their Facebook page that the replacement singer would be Sophie Dorman.
-A return to the live scene was announced with a show at the Camden Underworld in November of that year playing alongside Ancient Bards which was followed by a headline show at the Boston music rooms and a support slot for Ensiferum at Islington Academy.
+On 1 June 2015, the band released a statement on their Facebook page that Emily Alice Ovenden had left the group to focus on Khronicles full-time, and that they would be continuing with a new singer.
+On 6 October 2015 Pythia announced via their Facebook page that Sophie Dorman would be singing.
+A return to the live scene was announced with a show at the Camden Underworld in November of that year playing alongside Ancient Bards, followed by a headline show at the Boston music rooms and a support slot for Ensiferum at Islington Academy.
 Pythia were added to the line-up for the 2016 Muses of Metal festival headlined by Draconian (band).

 On Sunday 14 August 2016, Pythia performed at Bloodstock Open Air festival, appearing on the Sophie Lancaster stage for the third time in their career.

-On 19 September 2016, Pythia announced that Mark Harrington had also left the band after the band's performance at Bloodstock.
-The band cited that his departure was due to a change of circumstances in his life and he feels his passions lie elsewhere.
-Ash Porter joined the band as his replacement on the same day.
+On 19 September 2016, Pythia announced that Mark Harrington had left the band after the performance at Bloodstock, adding that his departure was due to a change of circumstances in his life and his passions were elsewhere.
+That announcement named Ash Porter as his replacement.

 Oz Wright then left the band for family reasons, and was replaced by Jamie Hunt (ex-Biomechanical) in January 2017.

 They played supports slots for Stream of Passion and The Birthday Massacre in 2017, and performed at festivals including HRH Metal in Birmingham in January and SOS Festival in Manchester in July.
 Throughout 2018 the band worked on the writing and recording of their next album.

 They appeared at Hammerfest in March 2019, performing a number of songs from their forthcoming album 'The Solace of Ancient Earth', which was released on 17 May 2019.
 The album showcased a bigger and more epic sound.